3rd June 2026

 Important Clarification:

 This pulsing / re-emergent dynamic behaviour remains a hypothesis derived from geometric first-principles analysis.
 It is not yet observed or confirmed in HPB vessels.
-Mainstream literature attributes ageing effects primarily to standard creep, shrinkage, tendon relaxation, and irradiation-induced changes (in graphite core), without reference to suppressed geometric pulsing.
+Mainstream literature attributes ageing effects primarily to standard creep, shrinkage, tendon relaxation, and irradiation-induced changes.

 4. Observational Falsifiability

-This conjecture can be tested during decommissioning through: Detailed mapping of crack orientation, spacing, and propagation paths.
-Monitoring of any periodic or bistable stress/strain responses under residual pressure, thermal cycling, or during controlled unloading.
-Comparison of actual behaviour against both conventional coefficient-based models and Lewe-derived geometric/tensor models.
+This conjecture can be tested during decommissioning through detailed mapping of crack orientation and propagation paths, monitoring for periodic stress/strain responses, and direct comparison between conventional coefficient-based models and Lewe-derived geometric/tensor approaches.

-Should the observed behaviour deviate from original coefficient predictions in the manner conjectured, opportunities may exist for more precise integrity assessments, optimised decommissioning strategies, and informed dialogue with standards bodies (e.g., ICE) regarding explicit provenance and referencing of historical elastic shell methods such as Lewe’s work.
+Should the observed behaviour deviate from original coefficient predictions in the manner conjectured, opportunities may exist for more precise integrity assessments and optimised decommissioning strategies.
+This also supports continued dialogue on explicit historical referencing of elastic shell methods such as Lewe’s work.

-Technical Notes 1–6 in this series provide supporting detail on provenance, scalar vs. geometric comparison, and NEC3 considerations.
+Technical Notes 1–6 in this series provide supporting detail on provenance, scalar vs. geometric comparison, and related considerations.